microsoft/ConversationLearner-Samples/README.md

 MicrosoftAppId                 | Microsoft Application Id MicrosoftAppPassword           | Microsoft Application Password

-Once the bot is deployed and running you can connect different channels to it such as Facebook, Teams, Skype etc using an Azure Bot Channel Registration.
+Once the Bot is deployed and running you can connect different channels to it such as Facebook, Teams, Skype etc using an Azure Bot Channel Registration.
 For documentation on that process see:  https://docs.microsoft.com/en-us/bot-framework/bot-service-quickstart-registration

 ## Support